About the Bristol Photography Research Group

 The Bristol Photography Research Group is a multidisciplinary network dedicated to exploring a broad understanding of photographic practices and the complex role photography plays in contemporary society.

-We are based in the Department of Arts and Cultural Industries at UWE Bristol, though have a reach across all subject areas, including the physical and social sciences, linguistics, education, law, business and health.
+We are based in the Department of Creative and Cultural Industries at UWE Bristol, though have a reach across all subject areas, including the physical and social sciences, linguistics, education, law, business and health.
 We work with our members to apply for funding, conducting both practice-based and written research projects, working with partner organisations to maximise knowledge bases and impact.

 - Photographic methodologies and practices